lebpac/lebpac.github.io/lunch.md

 Sushi Tuesdays and Pizza Thursdays are back for the 2023–24 school year!

+Sushi and pizza lunches are run by grade 7 and grade 4 parents, respectively, to raise money for special events and Camp Sasamat.

 We need volunteers to distribute lunch!
 If you're able to help, even occasionally, we'd really appreciate it.
 You can [sign up to volunteer here]({% link volunteer.md %}).
 {: .message-highlight}